 The level of professionalism was the next topic for review.
 Respondents were asked how they would rate professionalism and interaction with the District and the community members.
-The following image shows the results of this survey question.
+Following graphic shows the results of the survey question.

 Figure 10: Internal Survey Level of Professionalism